harbsidhu/tf-course-infra-prod/README.md

-# tf-course-infra-prod
-terraform - Repo for TF Practice
+ # This is prod terraform repository for Terrafrom Course -- infra.
+ The repo was last updated by Harbrinder Sidhu
+ This has been added using templatefile() function